turingschool/curriculum/source/projects/eventmanager.markdown

 For each of our attendees we want to replace the `FIRST_NAME` and `LEGISLATORS` with their respective values.

-* We need to find all instances of `FIRST_NAME` and replace with the individual's first name.
+* We need to find all instances of `FIRST_NAME` and replace them with the individual's first name.
 * We need to find all instances of `LEGISLATORS` and replace them with the individual's representatives.

 Our template is a String of text which has two methods for replacing text: